Empirical sandwich variance estimator for iterated conditional expectation g-computation: Introduction

 \section{Introduction}

 Causal inference with longitudinal and time-to-event data often must contend with time-varying confounding, whereby a covariate is both a confounding variable and is affected by prior treatment \cite{robins_marginal_2000}.
 One approach to appropriately address time-varying confounding is the g-formula \cite{robins_new_1986}.
 Two g-formula estimators are standard g-computation \cite{robins_new_1986, taubman_intervening_2009, keil_parametric_2014, westreich_parametric_2012}, and iterated conditional expectation (ICE) g-computation \cite{kreif_estimating_2017, schomaker_using_2019, wen_parametric_2021, wen_multiply_2022, rudolph_simulation_2023}.
 To apply standard g-computation, one specifies models for the outcome and each time-varying covariate.
-ICE g-computation instead only requires specification of sequential models for the outcome \cite{wen_parametric_2021, rudolph_simulation_2023}.
+The requirement to specify a model for \textit{each} time-varying covariate has led to concerns regarding correct specification of each of these models.
+ICE g-computation has the advantage of only requiring specification of outcome models \cite{wen_parametric_2021, rudolph_simulation_2023}.

 To consistently estimate the variance for ICE g-computation, previous work has suggested the nonparametric bootstrap \cite{schomaker_using_2019, wen_parametric_2021, rudolph_simulation_2023}.
-However, the bootstrap is computationally demanding, as it requires repeating the analysis using resamples of the data \cite{kulesa_sampling_2015}.
+However, the bootstrap is computationally demanding, as it requires repeating the analysis using resamples of the data \cite{efron_bootstrap_1979, kulesa_sampling_2015}.
 This computational complexity can limit the scenarios considered by researchers in practical applications (e.g., exploring alternative treatment plans, varying functional form specifications, sensitivity analyses).
 The computational complexity also makes simulation experiments difficult.
 For example, some simulation studies forgo estimation of the variance by bootstrap in each iteration \cite{wen_parametric_2021, wen_multiply_2022}.
-While other work has used the bootstrap \cite{rudolph_simulation_2023}, the additional computational burden it requires may limit the sample sizes, number of iterations, or scenarios considered.
-An alternative variance estimator is based on the influence curve, but this estimator is not consistent for ICE g-computation (i.e., it underestimates the variance) \cite{schomaker_using_2019}.
+While other simulation studies have used the bootstrap \cite{rudolph_simulation_2023}, the computational burden may limit the sample sizes, number of iterations, or scenarios considered.
+An alternative variance estimator is based on the influence curve, but this estimator is not consistent for ICE g-computation \cite{schomaker_using_2019}.